ExtrieveTechnologies/ImageWizHelper/README.md

 C/C++ usage
 -------------
-1. **Initialize** - *This function is used to initialize the DLL and validate the license.
+**1. Initialize** - *This function is used to initialize the DLL and validate the license.
 This function should be called once per thread by the application.
 If DLL is used in a multithreaded context each thread should maintain a different handle.*